Skip to main content

 Use case:

-Running autonomous dependency upgrades in an isolated environment where the agent can test changes, run the full test suite, and verify nothing breaks before pushing to the repository.
+Running autonomous dependency upgrades in an isolated working environment where the agent can test changes and produce a reviewable pull request.

 Multi-Platform Git Integration